 $ openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 1024 -out rootCA.pem

-3. Enter the information that will be incorporated into your certificate request, including the server hostname, for example:
+3. Enter the information to incorporate into your certificate request, including the server hostname, for example:

 Country Name (2 letter code) [XX]:IE